divyanshuan/OOPs/README.md

 <p>
 <ol>
 <li>
-Create a class TIME to store only minites (integer) and provide two ways to create an object that is given by giving
+Create a class TIME to store only minutes (integer) and provide two ways to create an object that is given by giving
 </li>
 <ul>
 <li>Hours and Minutes</li>